sx-tane/tourii/note.md

 ## 2025-05-29
 - [x] Done basic logic of region page
 - [x] list need to show out how many tourist spot, style just all same like story, but just different color then is ok

-### TODO Next Time
-- [ ] Clear, Clouds, Rain, Drizzle, Thunderstorm, Snow for weatherName
-  - [ ] A helper function to convert weatherName to weather icon
-  - [ ] use lucide react and create helper for it
-    - [ ] Clear, Clouds, Rain, Drizzle, Thunderstorm, Snow for weatherName
-- [ ] Redesign and match the style with story page

 ## 2025-05-31
 ### TODO